atomic6-org/ghg/docs/_sources/offsets.rst.txt

 Offsets
 -------
-A carbon offset is a project that is a specific activity intended to reduce GHG emissions, increase `carbon storage <glossary.html>`_, or enhance GHG removals from the atmosphere.
+A `carbon offset` [EPA2018_offset]_ is a project that is a specific activity intended to reduce GHG emissions, increase `carbon storage <glossary.html>`_, or enhance GHG removals from the atmosphere.
 The offset can be used to address direct and indirect emissions associated with an organization's operations.

 Class Documentation
 ************************